HnZGaming/TorchMonitor/manual.md

 - `Bucket`
 - `Authentication Token`

-You do NOT have to restart Torch for these configs to apply.
+You do NOT need to restart Torch to change these configs.

 Or, fill the following XML & save as `TorchInfluxDbPlugin.cfg` in your Instance folder: